friemen/zackzack/README.md

 To enable *communication among controller processes* each view has its own input channel which is created when the view components state is initialised (IInitState).
-Upon mounting the chnannel is registered under the views id in a global map.
+Upon mounting, the channel is registered under the views id in a global map.
 The channel is removed from this map when it is unmounted.
 A view used as child of a parent view contains the channel of its parent in the `:parent-ch` entry in its